 How Often Should The Lord’s Supper Be Celebrated?

-Scripture does not tell us, however, the sense of the biblical passages on this subject would imply it being a regular practice.
+Scripture does not tell us precisely, however, the sense of the biblical passages on this subject would imply it being a regular practice.
 At Disciples Church, we’ve decided that a monthly observance is a nice balance between hardly ever and every week.